Bounded-Abstention Pairwise Learning to Rank: Experiments

 \subsection{Experimental Results}

-\paragraph{Q1: improving accuracy} Consider \cref{fig:AccRes} (and \cref{fig:AccRes_cat,fig:AccRes_lgbm} in \cref{Appendix:additionalresults}) on accuracy at target coverage $c$.
-The accuracy of the random abstainer remains flat across all datasets and probability models.
-The entropy-based approach might have an erratic behaviour.
-Such a behaviour occurs as the entropy density function might differ from the risk density function depending on how smoothed the predicted probabilities are, hence not always capturing when to abstain correctly (we show this in \cref{Appendix:additionalresults}).
-Conversely, \BALToR{} shows an increasing accuracy when decreasing $c$'s, confirming the effectiveness of our approach in correctly detecting when to abstain.
+\paragraph{Q1: \BALToRm{} and \BALToRc{} allow for improvements in performance.} Consider \cref{fig:AccResBT,fig:AccResTM}, which report the accuracy at target coverage $c$.
+Notably, the accuracy of the random abstainer remains flat across all datasets and probability models.
+Conversely, \BALToRm{} and \BALToRc{} show an increasing accuracy when decreasing $c$'s, confirming the effectiveness in correctly detecting when to abstain.